plord12/webscrapers/README.md

 ## [Home Assistant Screen Shot](ha_ss)

-Connect to local Home Assistant instance, login and take a screen short based on CSS selector.
+Connect to local Home Assistant instance, login and take a screen shot based on CSS selector.

 ```
 Connect to Home Assistant and take a screenshot by CSS selector